tomaskraus/hoohoo/README.md

  +-------+
 ```

-**hoohoo** is a command-line tool for _JavaScript/TypeScript_ examples in your _markdown_ document.
+**hoohoo** is a command-line tool for code examples in your _markdown_ document.
+It extracts, checks and tests code blocks of the Markdown file, based on the language syntax selected.

 hoohoo can:

-- extract examples to the directory
+- extract code examples to the directory
-- run examples in your Markdown document and check them for errors
+- run _javascript_ code examples in your Markdown document and check them for errors
-- test the output of examples against assertions written in examples' comments
+- test _javascript_ the output of code examples against assertions written in examples' comments

+Hoohoo can also checks and tests _TypeScript_ code examples (or even others), as long as you are able to compile these examples to javascript.
+Even then, Hoohoo is able to show the problematic example lines right in the markdown file itself!